OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 There are a small number of session management attacks, some related to the user experience (UX) of sessions.
 This section provides leading guidance on deterring, delaying and detecting session management attacks using code.

-### Description of the half-open Attack

-In early 2018, several financial institutions were compromised using what the attackers called "half-open attacks".
-This term has stuck in the industry.
-The attackers struck multiple institutions with different proprietary code bases, and indeed it seems different code bases within the same institutions.
-The half-open attack exploits a design pattern flaw commonly present in many authentication, session management and access control systems.

-Attackers start a half-open attack by attempting to lock, reset, or recover a credential.
-A popular session management design pattern re-uses user profile session objects/models between unauthenticated, half-authenticated (password resets, forgot username), and fully authenticated code.
-This design pattern populates a valid session object or token containing the victim's profile, including password hashes and roles.
-If access control checks in controllers or routers do not correctly verify that the user is fully logged in, the attacker will be able to act as the user.
-Attacks could include changing the user's password to a known value, updating the email address to perform a valid password reset, disabling multi-factor authentication or enrolling a new MFA device, revealing or changing API keys, and so on.

 | # | Description | L1 | L2 | L3 | CWE | [NIST &sect;](https://pages.nist.gov/800-63-3/sp800-63b.html) |
 | :---: | :--- | :---: | :---: | :---: | :---: | :---: |
 | **3.7.1** | [MODIFIED] Verify that the application requires re-authentication or secondary verification before allowing highly sensitive transactions, modifications to account profile or authentication settings, or a large export of sensitive data. | ✓ | ✓ | ✓ | 306 | |